automl/amltk/docs/guides/pipelines.md

     * [Modules](modules) to define components that are required for the pipeline usage but not necassarily part of its DAG structure, e.g. a trainer for a neural network.
-    * [Searchables](searchables) for hyperparameters associated with your pipeline but don't necessarily have a concrete implementation associated with them.
     * [Subpipelines](sub-pipelines) to build a pipeline in a more flexible manner.
     * [Operations](operations) supported by the pipeline for inspection and modification of existing pipelines.